PennLINC/pncitc/index.md

----
-title: "PNC-ITC"
-authors: Kahini
-output: html_document
----
+# PNC-ITC

+The repository for this project is [here](https://github.com/kahinimehta/pncitc)

 Analyses were run using [Pehlivanova et al](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5858592/)'s n427 sample and then running restQA exclusions on them (all this information was from Pehlivanova .csvs).
-The .csvs for this are available in the `samplerecreation` folder in this Repo.
+The .csvs for this are available in the `samplerecreation` folder in this project's repo.

 All final analyses were run in `/cbica/projects/pncitc/ignore`.